amandawills/CS426-iphone-sms-forensics/README.md

   AND text != ''
 ORDER BY date
 LIMIT 10;

-Step 7: Interpret Key Fields
+## Step 7: Interpret Key Fields
-is_from_me
+* is_from_me
-1 = sent from the device
+- 1 = sent from the device
-0 = received by the device
+- 0 = received by the device

-handle.id
+* handle.id
-This typically represents the phone number or Apple ID associated with the conversation. date
+This typically represents the phone number or Apple ID associated with the conversation.
+* date
 Apple stores timestamps in a different format.
 The SQL conversion used above turns the raw value into a readable timestamp.

-Step 8: Export Results
+## Step 8: Export Results
 To save query results:
-Run a query in the Execute SQL tab
-Export the results as CSV
-Save the file for reporting or visualization
-Suggested exports:
-message timeline
-sent vs. received counts
-most frequent contacts
-Step 9: Document Evidence for Class Deliverables Capture screenshots of: the extracted dataset folder the /private/var/mobile/Library/SMS/ directory the sms.db file
-DB Browser showing the message table
-SQL query results
-These screenshots can be used in: setup readiness reports milestone demos final presentations final reports
-Step 10: Present the Project
-Suggested Live Demo Flow
-Show the extracted iPhone file system
-Navigate to /private/var/mobile/Library/SMS/
-Open sms.db in DB Browser for SQLite
-Show the message table
-Run the timeline query
-Run the frequent contacts query
-Explain how the results support forensic analysis Findings You Can Discuss
-Using this workflow, you can demonstrate: successful acquisition of a public forensic dataset identification of the iPhone SMS database recovery of message content and metadata timeline reconstruction from message timestamps contact-based communication analysis
-Limitations
-Some datasets may not contain deleted message remnants Attachments and chat relationships may require deeper table joins Full forensic suites may provide additional artifact parsing Message interpretation depends on the completeness of the dataset Optional Enhancements
-If expanding the project, you can also: investigate attachments map messages to chat threads export results into Python or Excel build message timelines or graphs search for keywords in message content
-Repository Structure
+1. Run a query in the Execute SQL tab
+2. Export the results as CSV
+3. Save the file for reporting or visualization Suggested exports:
+- message timeline
+- sent vs. received counts
+- most frequent contacts

+## Step 9: Document Evidence for Class Deliverables
+Capture screenshots of:
+1. the extracted dataset folder
+2. the /private/var/mobile/Library/SMS/ directory
+3. the sms.db file
+4. DB Browser showing the message table
+5. SQL query results

+These screenshots can be used in:
+- setup readiness reports
+- milestone demos
+- final presentations
+- final reports

+## What I Presented During Class
+Using this workflow, you can demonstrate:
+- successful acquisition of a public forensic dataset
+- identification of the iPhone SMS database
+- recovery of message content and metadata
+- timeline reconstruction from message timestamps
+- contact-based communication analysis

+## Limitations
+- Some datasets may not contain deleted message remnants
+- Attachments and chat relationships may require deeper table joins
+- Full forensic suites may provide additional artifact parsing
+- Message interpretation depends on the completeness of the dataset

+## Optional Enhancements
+If expanding the project, you can also:
+- investigate attachments
+- map messages to chat threads
+- export results into Python or Excel
+- build message timelines or graphs
+- search for keywords in message content

+## Repository Structure
 Suggested structure for this project:
 .
 ├── README.md